 Interested candidates please respond with a cover letter and resume detailing your education and experience as it relates to this position.
 Review begins immediately and will continue until 7/18/14.
 Resumes to: email@example.com or mail to Human Resources, Portland Public Library, 5 Monument Square, Portland, Maine 04101.

-Applicants please provide a cover letter and resume to firstname.lastname@example.org.
-Review begins immediately and will continue until 7/25/14.
-Competitive wage rates; excellent benefits.
+Please apply by sending a cover letter and resume to firstname.lastname@example.org.
+Review begins Thursday, August 7, 2014, and will continue until position is filled.
+Competitive rates, excellent benefits.

 Portland is consistently ranked among the best places to live in the U.S. Some recent accolades: